mertyildiran/simple-realtime-dbms/README.md

 `go run server/server.go -port 8000`

-And then connect to it with the client like so:
+And then connect to it with the clients like so:

-`go run client/client.go -host localhost -port 8000`
+`go run client/insert.go -host localhost -port 8000`

+`go run client/query.go -host localhost -port 8000 -query "model == \"Camaro\""`

 The command line arguments shown are the default values, you can omit them to connect to localhost on port 8000.
 Or, of course, you can connect to some other